PmagPy/PmagPy-docs/MagIC/MagIC.md

 Although data can be entered directly into Excel spreadsheets by hand, it is easier to generate the necessary tables as a by-product of ordinary data processing without having to know details of the meta-data and method codes.
-The section on [PmagPy](#PmagPy) describes how to use the **PmagPy** software for data analysis and generate the MagIC data tables automatically for the most common paleomagnetic studies involving directions and/or paleointensities.
-See also [Pmag GUI](#pmag_gui.py).
+Aspects of the **PmagPy** software seek to generate MagIC data tables automatically for many aspects of common paleomagnetic studies involving directions and/or paleointensities.

 ## A word about method codes